Additive codes attaining the Griesmer bound: Preliminaries

 \begin{definition} The \emph{coding upper bound} for $n_q(r,h;s)$ is the largest integer $n$ such that $[h]_q\cdot n\le n_q(r,1;n\cdot [h-1]_q+s\cdot q^{h-1})$.
 The \emph{Griesmer upper bound} for $n_q(r,h;s)$ is the largest integer $n$ such that $g_q\!\left(r,q^{h-1}\cdot (n-s)\right)\le [h]_q\cdot n$. \end{definition}

 \begin{example} The Griesmer upper bound for $n_2(8,2;8)$ is $30$ and the coding upper bound is $28$.
 I.e., the Griesmer bound implies that no $[93,8,46]_2$ code exists but cannot rule out the existence of a $[90,8,44]_2$ code, so that $n_2(8,2;8)\le 30$ is the sharpest upper bound we can deduce from the Griesmer bound (for linear codes).
-However, since the existence of a $[84,8,40]_2$ code and the nonexistence of a $[87,8,42]_2$ code is known, we obtain $n_2(8,2;8)\le 28$.
+However, since the existence of a $[84,8,40]_2$ code and the non-existence of a $[87,8,42]_2$ code is known, we obtain $n_2(8,2;8)\le 28$.
 In Table~\ref{table_griesmer_upper_bound} we list the Griesmer and the coding upper bound for $n_2(8,2;s)$ for $s\le 15$ and all cases were either the coding upper bound is strictly less than the Griesmer upper bound or the value of $n_2(8,2;s)$ is unknown, see \cite{kurz2024optimal} and \cite{blokhuis2004small} for $s\in\{3,4\}$.
-We do not display the coding upper bound when it coincides with the Griesmer upper bound. \end{example} For the current knowledge on $n_q(r,1;s)$ or corresponding bounds for linear codes we refer to \url{www.codetables.de}, \url{http://mars39.lomo.jp/opu/griesmer.htm}, and \url{http://web.mat.upc.edu/simeon.michael.ball/codebounds.html}.
+We do not display the coding upper bound when it coincides with the Griesmer upper bound.
+The coding upper bound for $n_2(8,2;15)$ is $57$ since a $[171,8,84]_2$ code but no $[174,8,86]_2$ code exists.
+However, Lemma~\ref{lemma_linear_code} gives more fine-grained information on the possible weights occurring in the linear code $\cX^{-1}(\cP( \cS))$.
+The upper bound on the maximum weight was used in \cite{kurz2024optimal} to conclude $n_2(8,2;15)\le 55$.